CogniTechSystems/IntelliConnectExamples/RPI4/Temperature-Humidity/README.md

 Before you complete the device enrollment process you need to upload your device security certificate.
 There are two ways to do this, the first is by self-signing a certificate, and the second is by purchasing an X.509 CA certificate.
 Self-signed certificates are fine when testing in a non-public environment, but should absolutely not be used in production or public environments.
 If you are ready to deploy in production you should purchase an X.509 CA certificate that you can use to sign your asset certificates.

-In both cases the the CA certificate
+In both cases the common name (CN) needs to be set to the registration ID you are using to enroll your device.

 #### Self Signed Certificate